 With the recent passing of “Indiana” Karl Szwet, 62, the Chicago bike advocacy scene has lost a mainstay.
 Karl, a heating, ventilation, and cooling technician from Highland, northwest Indiana, reportedly rode nearly every Chicago Critical Mass ride for almost two decades, and well as making regular appearances at Slow Roll Chicago events.
 He also volunteered his time and mechanical skills restoring old cycles for children at community bike shops.
 Friends and acquaintance remember Karl as a man who loved cycling and had an unfailingly positive and cheerful attitude – and a great mustache.

-Ozzie Unate, who knew Karl from Slow Roll, confirmed the story in a Facebook post.
-“He collapsed at the Whole Foods on Halsted Street,” he posted on Facebook.
+After the May 25 Critical Mass ride, Karl had stopped at Lakeview’s Center for Halsted with his friend and neighbor Bill Petraeus and had sat down to have a snack when he suffered a coronary.
+Ozzie Unate, who knew Karl from Slow Roll, posted about Karl’s death on Facebook.
 “Luckily, he was not alone.”
 Unate said Chicago Fire Department paramedics transported him to nearby Advocate Illinois Masonic Hospital where he was placed on life support.
-Unate thanked the fire department, Whole Foods employees, and the hospital staff “for their kind support toward my friend.”
+Unate thanked the fire department and the hospital staff “for their kind support toward my friend.”

 Karl passed away last weekend, after the decision was made to take him off life support, Unate posted.
 “Cycling through Heaven on the Yellow Bike,” he wrote, referring to the lemon-colored steed that often appeared, “Where’s Waldo”-style, in photos Karl posted on social media.